-Since 2008, Jennifer Scappettone has collaborated with choreographer/director Kathy Westwater and architect/designer Seung Jae Lee on multiple iterations of the performance work PARK, which explores the transformation of distressed contemporary wastescapes—with a focus on Fresh Kills Landfill—from sites of trauma toward the possibility of a commons.
+From 2008–2022, Jennifer Scappettone collaborated with choreographer/director Kathy Westwater and architect/designer Seung Jae Lee on multiple iterations of the performance work PARK, which explored the transformation of a notorious contemporary wastescape—that of Fresh Kills Landfill—from a site of trauma toward the possibility of a commons.

 In February 2010 portions of PARK were presented in New York City at Dance Theater Workshop (now New York Live Arts) during Kathy Westwater's Studio Space Residency, featuring choreography and direction by Kathy Westwater; poetry and vocal concepts by Jennifer Scappettone; art direction by Seung Jae Lee; music by Sean Meehan and Toshimura Nakamura; and performances by Westwater, Abby Block, Rebecca Brooks, Phil Colosi, Rebecca Davis, Ursula Eagly, and Kazu Nakamura.
 A review of this showing by Thom Donovan appears here.

-For the Fall 2022 reprisal, stay tuned and see first of all the information for the opening party of PARK Ephemera at the Newhouse Center for Contemporary Art on August 20, 2022 and the animation of Scappettone’s trash sestet on September 18, 2022.
-Scores from PARK will be presented at Freshkills Park on November 5, 2022, and at Gibney Dance in Manhattan on December 8-11, 2022.
+In the Fall of 2022, the exhibit of PARK ephemera at the Newhouse Center for Contemporary Art included the choral animation of Scappettone’s trash sestet on September 18, 2022.
+Scores from the project were again presented at Freshkills Park on November 5, 2022 and at Gibney Dance in Manhattan on December 8-11, 2022.

 * * *